 Education is one of the main benchmarks of JOBE Transitional Living Program.
 Residents receive guidance and assistance with school enrollment, completing the FAFSA, registering for classes, obtaining school supplies tutoring, weekly planning, and study skills.
 The Men's and Women's Programs both have study areas that are quiet spaces equipped with desks, high-speed internet, printers, ink and paper.

-Giving back to the community in the form of community service is a great way to develop a sense of purpose.
+Giving back to others in the form of community service is a great way to develop a sense of purpose.
 JOBE residents volunteer once a year at the Sisters of Scared Heart Ranch in Chatsworth.
-Residents spend an entire morning and afternoon beautifying the ranch and assisting the Sisters with EXPLAIN AND ELABORATE
+Residents spend an entire morning and afternoon assisting the Sisters by beautifying their ranch.
+Engaging in community service provides JOBE residents with an opportunity to improve their local community, connect with others, learn new skills, and provide a service to those who need help the most.

 Group outings are a great way for JOBE residents and staff to bond while having a great time!
 Past outings include: movie theaters, hiking adventures, beach days, restaurants, amusement parks, restaurants, and county fairs.